libretro/docs/docs/guides/arcade-getting-started.md

 ## Step 2: Use the correct version romsets for that emulator
 **For best results, start with a full ROM collection with a version that matches the emulator you're using.**

-In general, you will only get good results with a full collection of arcade romsets.
-Downloading individual arcade romset zip files is unlikely to work well because individual romsets are often not tagged with what MAME version they are built for.
-Also, individual romset downloads may not include required "Parent" romsets or required audio sample files.
+In general, you will only get good results with a full collection of arcade romsets for your chosen emulator.
+Starting with individual arcade romset zip files is unlikely to work because individual romsets are often not tagged with what MAME version they are built for.
+Also, individual romset downloads may not include BIOS ROMs, "Parent" romsets, or necessary audio sample files.

 !!! tip Full Non-Merged romsets are widely available for all of the "historic" MAME cores. **Full Non-Merged romsets are the simplest romset format to get started with because each romset zip contains all necessary files for one game.**